bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 <br></br>

-> *Want to learn more about how you can use this dataset? **Stay tuned for an upcoming workshop**, hosted by Ian and Scott, where they take a deep dive into the dataset, and show you how to work with it in a GIS!*
+> _Want to learn more about how you can use this dataset? **Stay tuned for an upcoming workshop**, hosted by Ian and Scott, where they take a deep dive into the dataset, and show you how to work with it in a GIS!_
 >
->*Read more about Scott's work at his [website](https://snmarkley1.github.io/), and check out a preprint of his forthcoming paper [here](https://osf.io/preprints/socarxiv/dktah/)*.
+> _Read more about Scott's work at his_ [_website_](https://snmarkley1.github.io/)_, and check out a preprint of his forthcoming paper_ [_here_](https://osf.io/preprints/socarxiv/dktah/).